Kreller99/fall2020/docs/_sources/week43.rst.txt

 Week 43 - Generators
 ====================

-.. sidebar:: Learning goals

-   - Create memory and time efficient code using Iterator Classes, generator functions an generator expressoions.

-To day you will learn about how to make your classes iterable.
+Today you will learn about how to make your classes iterable.
 You will learn how to create a generator function and how to write this in an easier to read manner using a generator expression.

 We will look at Iterator classes